 The Junior MBA programme was the creation of its founding teacher, Navin Valrani, Arcadia Education’s award-winning CEO, who was not only educated in the finest business schools in the world but who has also successfully led a number of companies across a variety of industries.

 The programme is considered essential for students as it provides them not only with financial literacy skills but also the basic tools of entrepreneurship that will serve them well in the long run.
 Due to the discussion-based nature of the class, the programme gives students the ability to think critically and encourages collaboration, with the intention of preparing students for their academic and personal journey ahead.

-Based on the first year MBA programme, the course has been designed such that it is easily comprehensible for young children.
+Based on a first year MBA programme, the course has been designed such that it is easily comprehensible for young students.
 The course delivery and level of complexity are tailored according to the age group being attended to.
 The core topics covered are: